Matinparvanian/Data-Science-Project/CV projects/Face Recognition/readme.md

 ### 9. Model Prediction
 - **New Data**: Used the trained model to make predictions on new, unseen images.
 - **Visualization**: Displayed the predictions alongside the actual images.

+  Finally, the selected model is used to create a user friendly web inference to make predictions.